Madison County Traffic Diversion Program

-PLEASE NOTE AND UNDERSTAND THAT PARTICPATING IN THE TRAFFIC DIVERSION PROGRAM DIVERTS YOUR TICKET FROM THE CRIMINAL JUSTICE SYSTEM AND INTO AN ADMISTRATIVE PROCESS THAT WILL ULTIMATELY RESULT IN THE DISMISSAL OF YOUR TICKET(S) SO LONG AS YOU COMPLY WITH ALL REQUIREMENTS.
+PLEASE NOTE AND UNDERSTAND THAT PARTICIPATING IN THE TRAFFIC DIVERSION PROGRAM DIVERTS YOUR TICKET FROM THE CRIMINAL JUSTICE SYSTEM AND INTO AN ADMINISTRATIVE PROCESS THAT WILL ULTIMATELY RESULT IN THE DISMISSAL OF YOUR TICKET(S) SO LONG AS YOU COMPLY WITH ALL REQUIREMENTS.

-Please also note that the Madison County District Attorney’s Office reserves the right in their sole discretion to approve or deny any application for participation in the Traffic Diversion Program as well as to make such exceptions to program eligibility as they in their sole discretion determine.
+Please also note that the Madison County District Attorney’s Office reserves the right in their sole discretion to approve or deny participation in the Traffic Diversion Program as well as to make such exceptions to program eligibility as they in their sole discretion determine.

 KNOW YOUR RIGHTS

 Before considering Madison County’s Traffic Diversion Program, know your rights:

 - You have a right to a trial;

 - You have the right to retain an attorney to represent you.
 (However, you do not have the right to have an attorney appointed to you free of charge on a traffic ticket unless it is for a misdemeanor offense.);